kvz/ochtra/README.md

 ![screen shot 2014-01-07 at 15 18 47](https://f.cloud.github.com/assets/26752/1859626/b1b5d4ac-77a6-11e3-9434-0d1485bfd13f.png)

-Phew : )

-Now obviously for `.go` files it won't a big problem as your Go project won't even run with syntax errors in them.
-But what about making that final documentation change and leaving a typo?
-What about that Bash file in your repository?

-`ochtra` has got you covered.
+Phew : ) Now for `.go` files it won't typically be a huge problem as your Go project won't run with syntax errors in the first place.
+But what about making that quick documentation change and leaving a typo?
+What about that Bash file in your repository? `ochtra` has got you covered.

 ## Install